Bearstorm/HA_Parking/README.md

 **Fleet Charging Manager** is a custom integration for Home Assistant designed to manage a virtual vehicle fleet, identify vehicles and users at charging stations, report charging sessions, and provide immediate notifications about activity.

 ### ✅ Features:
+- Automatic creation and management of SQLite database directly within Home Assistant (no external tools required)
-- Built-in database of vehicles and users in Home Assistant (SQLite)
+- Adding vehicles and users directly through Home Assistant services
-- Identification of vehicles and users using a simple service
+- Vehicle and user identification via a Home Assistant service
 - Automatic logging of charging sessions
 - Daily usage report generation
 - Automation and notifications based on identification events